bootstrap-ruby/bootstrap_form/README.md

 # BootstrapForm

-**BootstrapForm** is a form builder that makes it super easy to integrate Twitter Bootstrap-style forms into your Rails App.
+**BootstrapForm** is a rails form builder that makes it super easy to integrate Twitter Bootstrap-style forms.

 ## Requirements

 * Ruby 1.9+
-* Rails 3, 4
+* Rails 3+
 * Twitter Bootstrap 3.0+

 ## Installation